bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 Linus Pauling [convinced people that megadoses of vitamin C cured the common cold](https://www.vox.com/2015/1/15/7547741/vitamin-c-myth-pauling).
-Just as silly is the [quantum woo](https://en.wikipedia.org/wiki/Quantum_mysticism) of brilliant physicist [Roger Penrose](https://en.wikipedia.org/wiki/Roger_Penrose), who believes that mysterious quantum processes underly the phenomenon of consciousness.
+Equally silly is the [quantum woo](https://en.wikipedia.org/wiki/Quantum_mysticism) of brilliant physicist [Roger Penrose](https://en.wikipedia.org/wiki/Roger_Penrose), who believes that mysterious quantum processes underly the phenomenon of consciousness.

 The theory has been through a series of incarnations.
 First Penrose suggested that tiny structures inside neurons, called [microtubules](https://en.wikipedia.org/wiki/Microtubule), actually acted as qubits.
 A [qubit](https://en.wikipedia.org/wiki/Qubit) is a type of quantum-mechanical unit of information, the quantum analog of a bit.
-It can exist in a superposition of the 0 and 1 states, like Schrodinger's cat.
+It can exist simultaneously in both of the 0 and 1 states, like Schrodinger's cat.
 It also has a quantum-mechanical property called phase, which in a classical metaphor you can visualize as the wobbling of a spinning top.
 In a [quantum computer](https://en.wikipedia.org/wiki/Quantum_computing), a network of